History and State of St. Joseph Parish

 Parish leadership kicked off the Growing our Faith Capital Campaign in the spring of 2016 and there has been strong support for the project.
 The parish has nearly completed the $10 million project.
 In the midst of this large campaign, Fr.
 Marconi and Fr.
 Cigainero were reassigned in 2016.
 Fr.
 Tony Robbins was appointed as the new Pastor and is now leading the parish.
 Fr.
 Alfhones Perikala and Fr.
 Mariadass Vallapaneni were assigned as the new Associate Pastors.
 In January of 2017, Fr.
 Vallapaneni was reassigned.
 Fr.
 Rajasekhar Chittem was assigned to the parish in June of 2017 as associate pastor.
 In June of 2018, Fr.
 Perikala and Fr.
 Chittem were reassigned.
 Fr.
 Jeff Hebert was assigned as associate pastor in July of 2018 and Fr.
 Chandra Kodavatikanti was assigned as associate pastor in August of 2018.

 Fr.
 Robbins, Fr.
-Hebert, and Fr.
-Kodavatikanti are working with the parish leadership to continue the wonderful progress that has been made and to further develop the faith community at St. Joseph.
+Desam, and Fr.
+Cundall are working with the parish leadership to continue the wonderful progress that has been made and to further develop the faith community at St. Joseph.

 From a small number of Catholic families in 1879, the parish has grown to over 1,800 families in 2018, with a Catholic membership of over 5,000.
 This membership has an average age of 36 years, with 22 percent (total of 1,064) of it consisting of children and youth from 6 through 18 years of age.